Permissive parenting is both somewhat of a controversial approach and at the same time it is quite intriguing to some parents.

 It can be challenging, but it is certainly achievable simply by using some thoughtful strategies.
 Here are some tips for permissive parents wanting to find that balance.

-1. Set a few boundries for your childs behaviour - do this by making sure to be firm, loving, and consistant.
 Offer structure and routine to your child's daily lives so that they may feel a sense of stability, such as having consistent, bedtimes, meals, chores.
-This will reduce feelings of uncertainty and help children understand what is expected of them.

 2. Encourage kids to take responsibility for their own actions and decisions.
 Allow them to experience both positive and negative consequences.

-If you realize you are a permissive parent and want a little change, implement some of these strategies, find that healthy balance between nurturing your child's independance and providing the guidance and structure they need to thrive.
-It's about finding what works for you the parent and child.
+Find that healthy balance between nurturing your child's independence and providing the guidance and structure they need to thrive.
+It's about finding what works for you the parent and your child.

 Remember, this one can be hard to swallow, but “It's not about being their friend, it's about being their parent.”